 - Hear words you type.
 Typed words are announced immediately after you type them.

-- Read out voiced Narrator errors.
+- Read out Narrator errors.
 Narrator announces errors such as “no next landmark” or “no next item.”

 - Activate keys on the touch keyboard when you lift your finger.
 Characters are entered as soon as you lift your finger off the touch keyboard.